foysaldigonto-25/CodeForces/README.md

     return 0;
 }

-10.In Search of an Easy Problem (1030A)
+10.In Search of an easy Problem (1030A)

 #include <iostream>
 using namespace std;